 - Pledgee is not entitled to enjoy any accretions on pledged security.
 Pledgee must re-deliver the goods after the debt is repaid.
 A pledge cannot retain goods for any debt other than the debt for which goods are pledged.
 However, if the pledgee is a bank, the operation of General Lien (u/s 171) would be applicable unless the bank has expressly agreed to waive its right of general lien.

 - Pledgee must take the same care of the pledged assets, as a man of ordinary prudence would take his own goods.

 - Goods pledged can be sold by private sale or by public auction.

-- Any person, who is in valid possession of the goods/security, can create valid pledge.
-Pledge by an agent or power of Attorney holder is treated on par with pledge by owner of goods provided by existence of agency can be provided/power to pledge is clearly expressed in the power of attorney (U/S.178A).
+- Any person, who is in valid possession of the goods/security, can create a valid pledge.
+Pledge by an agent or power of Attorney holder is treated on par with a pledge by the owner of goods provided by the existence of agency can be provided/power to pledge is clearly expressed in the power of attorney (U/S.178A).

-The advancing of loan, execution of the promissory note and endorsement and delivery of the document of title to goods together form one transaction.
+The granting of the loan, execution of the promissory note and endorsement and delivery of the document of title to goods together form pledge transactions.
 Their combined effect is that bank would be in control of goods till the debt is discharged (U/S.180).
-It is advisable to draw the bills in favour of the bank and give notice of banks interest in the relative goods to the carrier so that unpaid seller or a fraudulent person cannot take re-delivery of the goods.
-Bank must exercise extra care while accepting documents like Lorry Receipts, Airway bill because they are not considered as “document to title” under the sale of goods Act.
-Bank should invariably notify the carrier of its interest in relative goods, (Case study: Canara Industrial & Banking Syndicate Ltd Vs R.G.Prabhu, Mysore HC-1968).
+To draw the bills in favour of the bank and give notice of banks interest in the relative goods to the carrier is advisable so that unpaid seller or a fraudulent person cannot take re-delivery of the goods.
+The bank must exercise extra care while accepting documents like Lorry Receipts, Airway bill because they are not considered as “document to title” under the sale of goods Act.
+The bank which has security interest must invariably notify the carrier of its interest in relative goods, (Case study: Canara Industrial & Banking Syndicate Ltd Vs R.G.Prabhu, Mysore HC-1968).